judus/minimal-framework/README.md

     }
 }
 ```
-For a more control register a factory like so:
+For a more control register a factory.
+See also config/providers.php
 ```php
 App::register(MyController::class, MyControllerFactory::class);
 ```